ferreirajackson/CBWA-API-CA1/README.md

 ## Example usage
-All the routes can be accessed through [this document](./instructions/REQUESTS_URL.docx)
+All the routes can be accessed through [this document](./instructions/REQUESTS_URL.docx) [This document](./instructions/USAGE_URL.docx) is a guide on how to use the functionalities applied to the project.

 ## Changelog
 * 9th of October 2020 - Created project for Cloud Based Web Applications subjects.